koso-app/KosoRx5-Android/README.md

 ### Runtime-info 2 command

 Send from RX5 to App once per 10 seconds.
-It contains odo, trip1, trip2 and some other statistics info.
+It contains odo, trip1, trip2 and some other statistics info (please refer to the RuntimeInfo2Command data model below).
 App side will receive once per 10 seconds automatically when app connected to RX5

 *RuntimeInfo2Command data model*